mrc-ide/odin.api/README.md

   }
 }
 ```

+The generated model is subject to, and expected to, change; an example can be seen [on the old `odin.js` repository](https://github.com/mrc-ide/odin.js/#use-from-webpages).

 The two `POST` endpoints will accept either a string with embedded newlines or an array of strings as input.